 I continued to explore spirituality both experientially and academically, taking classes in Positive Psychology, the Neuroscience of Religion and Atheism, the Philosophy of Neuroscience, and the Psychology of Mindfulness.
 I continued to write, interning for Thrive Global after my junior year of college.
-And in my senior year of college I was appointed as the president of the Buddhist meditation club, where I taught meditation and led weekly discussions on Buddhist practice and theory.
+And in my senior year of college I was appointed president of the Buddhist Meditation Club, where I taught meditation and led weekly discussions on Buddhist practice and theory.

 I’m now pursuing my masters in Psychology with a focus in Spirituality and Mind Body Practices at Columbia University.
-I also work for the meditation teacher training company Unified Mindfulness and teach workshop and meditation around New York City.
+I also teach workshops and meditation around New York City, and work for the meditation teacher training company Unified Mindfulness.

-Mind and Life Summer Research Institute, Conference, June 2016
+Mind and Life Summer Research Institute, 5-Day Retreat and Conference, June 2016

 Amaravati Monastery, Monastic Stay and Blogging, June-July 2016